 - Turboprop (turbofan): We use it sometimes to increase the efficiency or achieve greater power to mass/ volume ratio.

-Gas turbine engines power the majority of aircraft and play a significant part in aviation, which means that this engine has a great history.
+Gas turbine engines power most aircraft and play a significant part in aviation, which means that this engine has a great history.

-Around 150 BC the Egyptian -and mathematician ‘Hero’ developed the first jet engine which was designed to be a toy as known as ‘aeolipile’.
-It consisted of a boiler; two hollow bent tubes; and a sphere.
+Around 150 BC, the Egyptian -and mathematician ‘Hero’ developed the first jet engine, which was designed to be a toy known as ‘aeolipile.‘ It consisted of a boiler, two hollow bent tubes; and a sphere.

-And around 1500 AD Leonardo DA Vinci designed a machine (chimney jack) to be used to turn a roasting skewer.
-The heats from the fire would rise up and pass through the blades in the chimney and these blades would turn a series of gears to turn the skewer.
+And around 1500 AD Leonardo DA Vinci designed a machine (chimney jack) that served to turn a roasting skewer.
+The heats from the fire would rise and pass through the chimney’s blades, and these blades would turn a series of gears to turn the skewer.